 Mannose-binding Lectin and the Immune System

-First, let me give some background information on lectins and the innate immune system.
+Let’s start with some background information on lectins and the innate immune system, and clear up some possible misconceptions.

 A quick explanation of “alternative activation of the complement system”: